cislune/DEM-Calibration-Project-Chrono/README.md

 ### When to run it
 - After running `slip_sinkage.py`
-- Only needed if you want to visualize terrain particle motion in ParaView or similar tools
+- Required only for visualization of terrain particle motion

 ---

 ## Typical Workflow Summary

 1. **Edit `config.py`**
-   Set terrain, wheel, and test parameters
+   Define terrain, wheel, and test parameters

 2. **Run `terrain_generation.py`**
    Prepare and settle the terrain